-This post covers things to do in Rome in April, including free, nighttime, as well as family-friendly events and activities, updated for 2022.
+We include free, nighttime, as well as family-friendly events and activities, all updated for 2023.

 - Top 10